Word Gems

 Landon, in his bad-boy days, was a carouser, an alpha-male seeking status among peers, a drinker and philanderer.
 And why did he do this? – for the same reason that the whole world does anything; which is, to acquire pleasure.
 And why the desperate quest for pleasure? – to cover up, to distract oneself from, the pain of meaninglessness, the existential crisis, the malaise of “I don’t have enough” because “I am not enough.”

 Now, what about Jamie?
 Well, she’s a good girl, she’s a religious girl, she sings in the choir, she studies her bible, she performs good works.
 All of this, for her, is a form of worshipping God.
 It all sounds good.
 However, upon closer analysis we discover trouble in paradise.
-When we journey to the center of being, then, to our dismay, we are introduced to the real reasons why the religious mind does what it does.
+When we journey to the center of being, to our dismay, we are introduced to the real reasons why the religious mind does what it does.
 It too is a seeker of pleasure, just as any other ego in the world.
 But how?
-The sought for pleasure issues as safety and security, certainty and safe-passage through a terrifying world that ends in dying like any dog in the street.
+The sought for pleasure issues as safety and security, certainty and safe-passage through a terrifying world, that does not remove one's mortality and ends in dying like any dog in the street.
+The fear of death afflicts everyone.

 All of the religiosity of the world, plus any of it high-mindedness, altruism, or love of beauty, has not stopped the world’s descent into perdition; it’s violence, brutality, oppression.
 For many thousands of years, humankind has lived in a death-spiral of malevolent energies, and nothing has been able to halt the plunge.
 And here we are today, on the threshold of a new Dark Age, tottering now, our fate uncertain, with totalitarianism trying its best to hoodwink, bamboozle, and engulf the world.